-Pressing the "Inch Cut" button energizes contactor coils M, 1DB, 1C and 2C.
+Pressing the Inch Cut button energizes contactor coils M, 1DB, 1C and 2C.
 The contactors pick-up, connecting the motor to the line in series with both steps of the starting resistor.
-An interlock on contactor M energizes the first accelerating contactor 1A, which in closing cuts out the high resistance step.
+The PR relay is energized which in closing energizes the first accelerating contactor 1A, which in closing cuts out the high resistance step.
 The motor continues to run with the second or low resistance step in the circuit until the button is released.
 When the button is released contactors M and 1DB are de-energized and drop out.
-The motor armature is disconnected from the line and connected to the dynamic braking resistor, Contactor 2DB is energized and short circuits the high resistance step of the dynamic braking resistor.
+The motor armature is disconnected from the line and connected to the dynamic braking resistor.
+Contactor 2DB is de-energized and short circuits the high resistance step of the dynamic braking resistor.
 The motor is quickly brought to rest.

-Pressing the "Inch Return" button causes the same sequence except the directional contactors 1R and 2R are energized instead of 1C and 2C.
+Pressing the Inch Return button causes the same sequence except the directional contactors 1R and 2R are energized instead of 1C and 2C.